thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 [*Continuous Integration*](#continuous-integration) is a state we accomplish as a team, not as an individual.
 Subsequently, to work as a team, we need a way to coordinate code.

-Therefore, everything we need to build, test, deploy, release, run and operate our application must be kept under Version Control in one single repository.
+Therefore, everything we need to build, test, deploy, release, run and operate our application must be kept under Version Control (Farley and Humble 2011) in one single repository.
 This means we version production code, obviously, but also all of our tests, build and deploy scripts, deployment pipeline code, application and system configurations, database schema migrations, all the infrastructure required to run the system, but also documentation, [decision records](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions.html) and [runbooks](https://www.pagerduty.com/resources/automation/learn/what-is-a-runbook/) to maintain and keep the application available.

 Keeping production code, test code, infrastructure code, and configurations in different version control repositories is an antipattern.
 It complexifies the implementation of the Deployment Pipeline and creates cognitive load.
 Anyone on the team should be able to clone an application's repository and discover, at once, everything needed to build, test, release, run, and operate the application, without having to clone any more repositories.